Nintendo’s upcoming Switch 2 console is facing a big problem because of a possible 145% import tariff in the U.S.

 What Will Be the Impact on Pricing and Pre-Orders?

-These tariffs now apply to imports from China and Vietnam, where most Switch 2 consoles are made.
-Because of this, Nintendo hit pause on pre-orders in the U.S. and Canada to figure out how these changes might affect the price and the market.
+Because of tariff changes, Nintendo has hit pause on pre-orders in the U.S. and Canada to figure out how these changes might affect the price and the market.
 Still, the launch is sticking to the same date—June 5, 2025.

 The Entertainment Software Association (ESA) isn’t happy about the tariffs either.
 As a major voice for the gaming industry, the ESA is worried about how these new rules from President Donald Trump could hurt business.
 They said the new tariffs on video game consoles and related gear will have a “real and detrimental impact” on the industry.